stacks-network/docs/src/pages/references/language-clarity-types.md

 ---
-title: Clarity Language
+title: Clarity Types
-description: See a detailed list of all keywords and functions for the Clarity language.
+description: See a detailed list of all types for the Clarity language.
 ---

 ## Clarity Type System